ketralnis/secrets/README.md

 # Features

 1. Trustless.
 You don't have to trust the server.
-Users only need to trust each other
+Users only need to trust each other.
 2. End to end encryption.
 The server never sees the passwords in plaintext
 3. Revocability.
+If everyone goes through Secrets, you have a good record of who knows what secrets.
+That means that your team can let someone go and know what password they have to rotate.
 4. Rotation hygiene.
 Similar to revocability, you can easily rotate passwords without disrupting everyone

 # Dependencies